Pešturina: Layer 4

 Reddish and loose in structure, the layer consists of larger crumbs.
 In the back section large fragments of rock were discovered and the sediment is dark brown.
 Because of that, the layer is divided into Layer 4-a (reddish) and Layer 4-b (dark brown), which hasn't been fully explored yet.
 The assemblage is dated to the Middle Paleolithic and as part of the Charentian Mousterian period, with Quina Mousterian elements.
 There are many fauna remnants and they are well preserved.
 Predominant are the bones of horse and aurochs with red deer and Alpine ibex to the lesser extent.
 Bones of rhinoceros and woolly mammoth have also been found.
 Remains of the cave hyena, fragmentation of the bones, marks of the hyena teeth on the bones and huge amount of coprolites, points to hyenas being on top of the food chain in this period.
 Other animal remnants include Eurasian beaver, hare, cave bear, leopard, Mustelidae and chamois.
 Over 100 artifacts were discovered, which mostly made of quartz, while the flint and chalcedony were also found.
 Though artifacts from all three phases of the flint-knapping were discovered (blades, tools, pressure flaking), the cores were not discovered which means that the tools were most likely made somewhere else and then brought into the cave.

 Mammals belonged to the different biomes (forest, mountain, steppe), with the steppe animals being more numerous in the upper layers.
-It suggests that savanna (with the grazing horse and aurochs herds), temperate forest (red deer, roe deer) and rocky cliffs (Alpine ibex, chamois) were all located within walking distance from the cave.
+It suggests that savanna (with the grazing horse and aurochs herds); temperate forest (red deer, roe deer) and rocky cliffs (Alpine ibex, chamois) were all located within walking distance from the cave.
 Though majority of the remains were brought into the cave by hyenas, remains of large animals like rhinoceros and mammoths, so as the artifacts, show that some remains were human kills.

 A major roof collapse near the entrance, or the possible bedrock which separated two caves, is later labeled the Layer 4-c.
 It still remains unexplored.

-Hominids
+Hominin fossil material

 Neanderthals were thriving during the last Interglacial period, 130,000-70,000 BP, and in this period, they lived all over the Balkans.
 In the wider Pešturina region, evidence of the Neanderthal presence was discovered in the localities of Meča Dupka, Golema Dupka, and Kremenac, all in the Niš and Leskovac depressions, and on the slopes of the Radan mountain.